 Bring your books on break!
-The Clark County School District (CCSD) encourages students to fight the “summer slide” and continue building on their reading skills over the summer months.
+The Clark County School District (CCSD) encourages students to continue building their reading skills over the summer months.
 Students should read throughout the day, all summer long, at least 30 minutes a day.
 Students can read books, magazines, comic books … any reading counts!

 CCSD is proud to partner with the public libraries in Southern Nevada on the Summer Challenge.
-Your local library offers a variety of online resources, activity ideas, and books of course, to keep all students Pre-K through 12th grade engaged and entertained all summer long.
+Your local library offers a variety of online resources, activity ideas, and books to keep all students Grades Pre-Kindergarten-12 engaged and entertained all summer long.
 Students can earn points for reading and completing other fun activities.

 Students receive prizes for completing each level and are entered to win awesome grand prizes.
-The CCSD elementary, middle, and high schools with the most student participants will receive a special recognition.
+The CCSD school with the most student participation will receive a trophy.

 Las Vegas and surrounding areas in Clark County